Sweet Potato Nachos with Chipotle Beef

 The base recipe doesn’t call for oil, but you could add a bit of olive oil in addition to salt and pepper to make your sweet potato nachos base even crispier.
 And if you wanted to make extra crispy chips for your sweet potato nachos, check out my air fryer potato chips recipe (also covers cooking in the oven) for tips on slicing and cooking for max crisp.

 My Favorite Nacho Topping: 2-Ingredient Creamy Salsa Dressing

 You’re a bowl of fat free Greek yogurt mixed with your favorite salsa away from elevating your topping game.
-I’ve used it for my baked beef tacos, copycat Gordita Crunch, taco salad, and a long list of other recipes on my blogs.
+I’ve used it for my baked beef tacos, copycat Gordita Crunch, black bean and cheese quesadilla, and a long list of other recipes on my blogs.

 The proportions are entirely up to you and may vary slightly based on how thin the salsa is.
 But I like to start with a 2:1 Greek yogurt to salsa ratio.
 I used 1/2 cup (113g) Greek yogurt and 1/4 cup (60g) salsa for these sweet potato nachos.
 You can add more salsa if you’d like a thinner salsa dressing.

 You’re Ready to Yam